receive a complimentary pair of diamond earrings with your engagement ring order. use code IONA24UK at checkout. T&Cs apply >

 Round

-So, what determines the quality of a round diamond?
+So, what determines the quality of a round diamond engagement ring?
 Well, you’ll want to know about something called the “cut grade”—a phrase that refers to a round diamond’s shape.

 When looking at a diamond, you’ll notice it has multiple geometric faces, or “facets”.
 See how it sparkles?
 This is because the flat surfaces are refracting and bouncing light from the bottom of the diamond, back through the top, creating its luminescent quality.
 A round brilliant cut features 58 angular facets that are divided amongst its crown, girdle, and pavilion.
 However, the geometric faces aren’t always the same size for every diamond.
 If yours is cut with facets that run a little too deeply or are too shallow to catch the light, you won’t enjoy the same brilliance.
 Essentially, your diamond won’t exhibit as much sparkle.